-Our Public Works Department has begun building a brand new water well on the northeast corner of Lemon St. and Maple Ave., near the Old Towne Orange Parking Structure.
+Our Public Works Department is working on a brand new water well for Orange.
+Well 28 is currently under construction on the northeast corner of Lemon St. and Maple Ave., near the Old Towne Orange Parking Structure.

-Construction on Well 28 is expected to begin today, June 1, and continue through October 28.
-During this time, a drill will be used to bore down into the aquifer beneath Orange, where our city gets around 75% of our drinking water supply.
-The drilling will last approximately 30 days.
+The drill will bore down into the aquifer beneath Orange, where our city gets around 75% of our drinking water supply.
 The project also includes the installation of pumping mechanisms and piping to hook this new source up to our City’s water supply.

 Once Well 28 has finished construction in October, work will begin on the surrounding property, which will be transformed into a new passive pocket park, and include decorative perimeter fencing, benches, café game board tables, a central tree planter with edge seating, lighting, landscaping, and a drinking fountain.
 Both phases are being designed to reflect the character of the surrounding Old Towne neighborhood.